EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES
+16 Jul 2021: version 2.3.0 (VCL+FMX)
+- Added new engine: Image32 library by Angus Johnson (VCL+FMX)
+- Image32 is now the default native Delphi engine
+- Added support for Android and iOS platforms (by Image32 engine)
+- Added support for backward Delphi versions (from XE3)
+- Added demo to compare the four engines (SVGViewer)
+- Fixed rendering "centered" in SVGIconImage for Cairo engine.
+- Warning: changed TSVGIconImage component ancestor from TCustomControl to TGraphicControl

 18 Apr 2021: version 2.2.6 (VCL+FMX)
 - Added new ApplyFixedColorToRootOnly property
 - Added demo for new TControlList component (only for D10.4.2)